Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Conclusion

-This paper studies the energy-based modeling of 3D point clouds.
-We propose a probability density of point clouds, which is unordered point sets, in the form of the energy-based model where the energy function is parameterized by a permutation-invariant function.
+This paper studies the deep energy-based modeling and learning of unordered 3D point clouds.
+We propose a probability density of 3D point clouds, which is unordered point sets, in the form of the energy-based model where the energy function is parameterized by an input-permutation-invariant deep neural network.
 The model can be trained via MCMC-based maximum likelihood learning, without the need of recruiting any other assisting network.
 The learning process follows ``analysis by synthesis'' scheme.
 Experiments show that the model can be useful for 3D generation, reconstruction, interpretation, and classification.